Campaigns & Elections

 Challengers: Angel Vasquez, Ruben Dario Vargas, Francesca Castellanos

 Angel Vasquez was the chief of staff to former Independent Democratic Conference state Sen. Marisol Alcantara, who Robert Jackson unseated in the anti-IDC wave in 2018, but the gay, 32-year-old Washington Heights resident said his campaign is more about education policy than avenging Alcantara’s loss.
-He’s reported $64,074 on hand.
+He’s reported $78,890 on hand as of Aug.
+12, but has gotten $125,000 worth of outside support from a pro-charter school super PAC.
 Vasquez is a former junior high teacher with a master’s in public administration from Columbia University, who more recently was deputy political director at the United Federation of Teachers.
 The union is backing Jackson, but Vasquez has the support of Rep. Adriano Espaillat’s powerful political operation.
 Racial politics could be key in this race as well.
 Jackson is Black, while the district’s population is majority Hispanic.
 Also running are two perennial candidates: former NYPD employee Ruben Dario Vargas and Spanish-language interpreter Francesca Castellanos.
 Neither have filed campaign finance reports by the deadline.

 State Sen. Anna Kaplan